-But “Roman pizza” isn’t a single format.
-It’s a family of traditions from Rome, shaped by technique and eating culture.
+But “Roman pizza” isn’t a single thing.
+It’s a family of traditions, shaped by Rome’s eating culture and the obsessive technique that comes with it.
 Some versions are round and paper-thin.
-Others are known for an extra-loud crunch.
-And yes, Rome is also famous for pizza served by the slice.
+Others are celebrated for a crunch you can hear across the table.
+And yes, Rome is also the home of pizza sold by the slice — but that’s only one part of the story.

 So what is Roman pizza, really?
-And how does it differ from Neapolitan pizza, the softer style most people picture when they hear “authentic Italian pizza”?
+How does it differ from Neapolitan pizza, the softer, foldable style most people picture when they hear “authentic Italian”?
+And what does it look like when it’s done well in Sydney?

-Let’s break it down clearly, then bring it back to the table at 170 Grammi in Surry Hills, where Roman pizza is celebrated for what it truly is: crisp, structured, light, and made for sharing.
+Let’s get into it — and bring it back to the table at 170 Grammi in Surry Hills, where Roman pizza is made for what it truly is: crisp, structured, light, and built for sharing.

 👉 Book a table and try Roman pizza in Surry Hills